-A new level 4 training programme the NZ Certificate in Wind Farm Maintenance has been developed by wind industry participants and has been approved by NZQA.
-The programme comprises 232 credits and has specifically been developed for training technicians in wind farm maintenance.
+A new training programme the NZ Certificate in Wind Farm Maintenance is being developed by wind industry participants and has been approved by NZQA.
+The programme comprises 3 separate qualifications:

 While technician numbers are relatively low in NZ having this qualification is an important building block to future industry growth and ensuring a focus on technical competency and health and safety in the industry.